knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 * _Cache-control_ is used, exclusively. _Channel-maxage_ communicates the TTL for _this_ object to varnish.
 When Varnish receives a request, the age of the object is compared to the channel-maxage, and this determines wether a cached copy is returned, of a new one is fetched.
 Max-age is used to set a reasonable default for browsers (Varnish does not use this) to facilitate debugging.
 * _Cache-control groups_ are added for all necessary keywords for invalidating the cache for a multitude of scenarios, see example below.

+Varnish does not out of the box use channel-maxage so this is our implementation in VCL.
+If channel-maxage is specified, that overrides age/expires that may or may not be present in the object.

+{% highlight c %}

+{% endhighligh %}

 ### Example